GS-IR: 3D Gaussian Splatting for Inverse Rendering: Introduction

 Inverse rendering is a long-standing task, seeking to answer the question: ``How can we deduce physical attributes (\eg geometry, material, and lighting) of a 3D scene from multi-view images?".
 This problem is inherently challenging and ill-posed, particularly when input images are captured in uncontrolled environments with unknown illumination.
 Recent research \cite{boss2021neural, boss2021nerd, srinivasan2021nerv, zhang2021nerfactor} has sought to address this issue by employing implicit neural representations akin to NeRF \cite{mildenhall2020nerf} that utilizes multi-layer perceptrons (MLPs).
 However, current methods incorporating MLP face challenges in terms of their low expressive capacity and high computational demands, which significantly limits the effectiveness and efficiency of inverse rendering, especially when it cannot be rendered at interactive rates.

-3D Gaussian Splatting (GS) \cite{kerbl20233d} has recently emerged as a promising technique to model 3D static scenes and significantly boost the rendering speed to a real-time level.
-It makes the scene representation more compact, and achieves fast and top-performance for novel view synthesis.
+3D Gaussian Splatting (3DGS) \cite{kerbl20233d} has recently emerged as a promising technique to model 3D static scenes and significantly boost the rendering speed to a real-time level.
+It makes the scene representation more compact and achieves fast and top performance for novel view synthesis.
 Introducing it to the inverse rendering pipeline is natural and essential, including geometry reconstruction, materials decomposition, and illumination estimation.
-Unlike ray tracing in NeRF, GS produces a set of 3D Gaussians around sparse points.
-During the GS optimization, the adaptive control of the Gaussian density may lead to loose geometry, making it difficult to estimate accurate scene's normal.
-Consequently, it is necessary to introduce a well-designed strategy to regularize GS's normal estimation.
+Unlike ray tracing in NeRF, 3DGS produces a set of 3D Gaussians around sparse points.
+During the 3DGS optimization, the adaptive control of the Gaussian density may lead to loose geometry, making it difficult to estimate accurate scene's normal.
+Consequently, it is necessary to introduce a well-designed strategy to regularize 3DGS's normal estimation.

 Our goal is to use 3D Gaussians as the scene representation for inverse rendering from multi-view images captured under unknown lighting conditions.
 However, capturing observations under natural illumination often shows complex effects such as soft shadows and interreflections.
 TensoIR \cite{jin2023tensoir} leverages the ray tracing of NeRF to directly model occlusion and indirect illumination.
-In contrast, 3D GS replaces the ray tracing in the NeRF with differentiable forward mapping volume rendering, which directly projects 3D Gaussians onto the 2D plane.
+In contrast, 3DGS replaces the ray tracing in the NeRF with differentiable forward mapping volume rendering, which directly projects 3D Gaussians onto the 2D plane.
 This strategy improves the rendering efficiency but makes it difficult to calculate occlusion.
 Inspired by the ``\textit{Indirect Lighting Cache}'' used in real-time rendering \cite{akenine2018real}, we attempt to bake the occlusion into volumes for caching.